PX4/PX4-user_guide/en/sensor_bus/i2c_general.md

 If two I2C devices on a bus have the same ID there will be a clash, and neither device will not work properly (or at all).
 This usually occurs because a user needs to attach two sensors of the same type to the bus, but may also happen if devices use duplicate addresses by default.

-Particular I2C may allow you to select a new address for one of the devices to avoid the clash.
+Particular I2C devices may allow you to select a new address for one of the devices to avoid the clash.
 Some devices do not support this option, or do not have broad options for the addresses that can be used (i.e. cannot be used to avoid a clash).

 If you can't change the addresses, one option is to use an [I2C Address Translator](#i2c-address-translators).